Seatis/my-teaching-materials/java-spring/mvc-intro/workshop/reddit.md

 ### The Post
 - Setup a new database called `reddit`
-- Add a new dependency
+- Add a new dependencies
 ```
 compile('org.springframework.boot:spring-boot-starter-data-jpa')
+runtime('mysql:mysql-connector-java')
 ```
 - Setup your database connection with the `application.properties` file
 - It should look like this